 Similar to carrots, turnips prefer growing downwards when less sun is available to them.
 Light promotes the growth of turnip plants.
 They do well in dappled shaded areas, but it takes them longer to mature.

 Light Shade Vegetables

-Vegetables that do well in less sunlight (2 to 4 hours) are often called “light shade” or “shaded” plants.
+Vegetables that do well in less sunlight (two to four hours) are often called “light shade” or “shaded” plants.
 Some “partial shade” plants are also light shade, such as cauliflower and many spices.

-Being leafy, arugula would be expected to a sun-lover, but sunlight often droops and shrivels the leaves, so this is a good “under” plant to put underneath other, larger ones.
+Being leafy, you’d think of arugula as a sun-lover.
+Yet, sunlight often droops the leaves, so this is a good “under” plant to put underneath other, larger ones.

 A popular plant in the U.S., this one is often grown in flower gardens and near porches where sunlight is limited.

 Like lettuce, spinach needs cooler temperatures and less sun.
 Weather that is too warm will cause the plant to flower and go to seed.
 The perfect growing conditions for spinach are temperatures between 50°F to 70°F.